OMA Logo

 Liraglutide (Saxenda)

-Liraglutide is also approved for Type 2 Diabetes, under the brand name Victoza.
+Liraglutide is also approved for type 2 diabetes, under the brand name Victoza.

 Phentermine (Adipex, Suprenza, Lomaira)

 Interactions may occur during or within 14 days following the use of monoamine oxidase (MAO) inhibitors, sympathomimetics, alcohol, adrenergic neuron-blocking drugs, and possibly some anesthetic agents.
+Phentermine should be stopped seven days before planned general anesthesia.

 Phentermine-topiramate (Qsymia)